sschepanski/data-science-portfolio/Diabetes_Prediction/README.md

 3. Explore the Jupyter notebooks for detailed analysis.

-4. Run the provided scripts in the src/ directory for data preprocessing, model training, and evaluation.

 ## **Contributions**

 This project is a collaborative effort involving contributions from different individuals, including Dr. Steven Schepanski and other attendees of the SPICED Academy Data Science Bootcamp.